keyserwood/PythonAppleM1/README.md

 # PythonAppleM1
 Python setup guide for new apple M1 MacBook Pro.
 The M1 chip is superb, however it leads to incompatibility and for the moment I do not recommend a python setup without rosetta.
-Hence, all the following advice needs to have previously setup a terminal with rosetta activated.
+Hence, all the following advices require to have previously set up a terminal with rosetta activated.
 If you do not know how to this, let's check this [tutorial](https://www.youtube.com/watch?v=9W8rTTE1WEA).
-Having a functional python environement and data science compatible setup is quite long, and I spend some times gathering data to create the following tutorial.
+Having a functional python environment and data science compatible setup is touchy, and I have spent some times gathering data to create the following tutorial.
 I hope it will be useful 🤞

 # 1. Install python via miniforge.

 ## 1.1.
 Install anaconda

-Miniforge provides a lightweight conda environment which has several advantages: Conda packaging manager, swithching python version effectively and so on. <br>
+Miniforge provides a lightweight conda environment which has several advantages: Conda packaging manager, switching python version effectively and so on. <br>
-What you want to do is install miniforge for your M1 chip (arm64 architecture).
+What you want to do is install miniforge OSX_86-64.
 You can download it [there](https://github.com/conda-forge/miniforge) <br>
 Go for : OS X	x86_64	Miniforge3-MacOSX-x86_64.
-Open your Rosetta terminal, and place in the folder containing this file.
+Open your Rosetta terminal, and go to the folder containing this file.

 ```bash
 bash Miniforge3-MacOSX-x86_64.sh